papebarka/papebarka/README.md

 - I am currently freelancing and open to new jobs
 - Designing and building products is love
 - More about me: I love to draw, play keyboards...
-I read as well.
+An avid reader as well.

 ### Contact